talisainen/Scriptor-Jekyll-Theme/_posts/2023-09-27-ambient-intelligence-symposium.md

 The best evidence of Kalle and Fuad presentations success is the fact that the next symposium will be held in our university and we are definitely looking forward to it.

-P. S. A small quizz for those, who read the text to the end: find Kalle and Fuad on the cover image and contact us to get your prize.
+P. S. A small quizz for those, who read the text up to the end: find Kalle and Fuad on the cover image and contact us to get your prize.
 Hint: Kalle and Fuad photos are in "Team" section.